How to use Pumble in non-profit organizations

 The ability to optimize and manage your team’s conversations through channels is the Pumble app’s best feature.
 This is useful for businesses with several departments or for specific team members working on a single project.

 Create diverse channels, each with its own “owner” who is in charge of the channel.
-Within channels, you may respond to someone’s comment, which helps to keep the flow of communications structured.
+Within channels, you may respond to someone’s comment.
+This helps to keep the flow of communications structured.
 You can also message folks one-on-one via direct messages.

 What can you do with Pumble?